-- Submit your online application for the C-SLPA and pay the initial certification fee of $249.
+- Submit your application for the C-SLPA and pay the initial certification fee of $249.

 official transcripts and certificates of completion to ASHA within 60 days of submitting your application.

-- You’ll be given a test ID to register for the
+- You’ll be given an Exam Eligibility ID to register for the

 Assistants Certification Exam if your application, documents, and transcripts are approved.

-- Once you have your test ID, you have 365 days to register and take the exam.
+- Once you have your Exam Eligibility ID, you have 365 days to register and take the exam.

 - Your exam score will automatically be sent to ASHA for review, and you'll be notified if SLPA certification will be awarded.
-If a passing exam score was not achieved, you'll be eligible to retest up to two times (within one year of approval to test).
+If a passing exam score was not achieved, you'll be eligible to retest up to two times by paying the retest fee (within one year of approval to test).